567

 5

 • \$\begingroup\$ wait...
 Are you actually asking for machine translation?
 Seems very difficult.
 Haven't you ever seen bad translator?
-If it actually is machine translation, this won't work, because of the different resolution of the languages (like converting a jpg to a png and expecting the same quality back) \$\endgroup\$ Nov 1, 2016 at 4:11
+If it actually is machine translation, this won't work, because of the different resolution of the languages (like converting a jpg to a png and expecting the same quality back) \$\endgroup\$ Commented Nov 1, 2016 at 4:11

 • \$\begingroup\$ It's really just value lookup.
 I'm not asking people to to make their own dictionary, just use a pre-built and accept whatever it translates \$\endgroup\$